scuzzydude/asimov/asimov.md

 There are only two true hedges against inflation.
 History and archaeology have proven they've both existed for as long as humanity.

 Not real estate.
 That's a good one, as Mark Twain said, "Buy land, they're not making it anymore."
-Elon Musk is trying to change that maxim, and I'm sure if Mr. Clemens were alive today, he'd have already bought his tickets to Mars.
+Elon Musk is trying to change that maxim.
+If Mr. Clemens were alive today, he'd have already bought his tickets to Mars.
 It's not true even on Earth.
 Tax foreclosures, floods, Texas ice storms, hurricanes, earthquakes, mud slides and rising sea levels must be considered, plus don't forget war and revolution can put bustles in your hedgerow.

 It's not gold.
 We tried that.
 Think gold is your savior as the world collapses?
 Good luck.
 Try pitching a gold bar at a zombie, see how that works out.